y3ll0wlife/ps-auction/README.md

 # PS Auction Bot

-A program that grabs the data from [PS Auction](https://psauction.se/) and sends price updates to Discord.
+A program that grabs the data from [PS Auction](https://psauction.se/) and sends updates to Discord.

 ## Running with Docker